Ultrastrong coupling regimes of light-matter interaction: Physics of the ultrastrong coupling regime

 \subsubsection{Ancilla qubit spectroscopy}

 Given the extreme parameters required to reach the USC regime, there is an intrinsic difficulty in performing direct spectroscopic measurements of the system as well as observing its dynamics.
 By contrast, several proposals were put forward to use a second qubit, known as an ancilla qubit, coupled to the USC system to extract some of its properties \cite{lolli2015, felicetti2015b, garziano2014}.
-The ancilla-system coupling strength is in the strong coupling regime.
-In this configuration, the spectrum of the ancilla qubit contains information on the eigenstates of the USC system.
-Therefore, the ancilla qubit can be used as a probe of the many properties of the otherwise inaccessible ultrastrongly coupled system.
+In a separate proposal of a qubit-cavity system in the USC regime \cite{andersen2016}, higher-order modes of the cavity were suggested as an ancillary system to extract information of the cavity mode which is ultrastrongly coupled to the qubit via the cross-Kerr interaction which exists between any pair of modes due to the nonlinearity induced by the qubit.
+In all cases, the ancilla-system coupling strength is in the strong coupling regime.
+In this configuration, the spectrum of the ancilla qubit or cavity contains information on the eigenstates of the USC system.
+Therefore, the ancillary system can be used as a probe of the many properties of the otherwise inaccessible ultrastrongly coupled system.
+There exist other proposals for nondemolition detection of USC ground-state properties, e.g., measuring the virtual radiation pressure exerted by the photons in the ground state on a mechanical mirror in an opto-mechanical system \cite{cirio2017amplified}.